Some brands evoke aspiration, even outside the realm of luxury. The Big 4 Consulting companies give you this experience, and PwC is one among those.

 There are numerous companies who prefer to have their logos redesigned, or improvised at certain intervals of their journey for a quality brand refresh.
 This also creates an interesting stir in the market amongst the stake holders, especially their target customers.
 Moreover, such activities also help companies to gain new and young customers.

+From 2018 and onwards, numerous globally renowned companies have changed their brand logos.
 However, in this post we will only cover those names who have made commendable and worthwhile changes in their logos.

 If you don’t give the market the story to talk about, they’ll define your brand’s story for you.